 Who Is a Nonemployee?

-- Do your independent contractors have the freedom to work whenever and wherever they want?
+- Do they have the freedom to work whenever and wherever they want, or do they have to perform at certain hours at a location you determine?

-- Does the contractor control how the work gets done, with you focusing solely on the end result?
+- Do they control how the work gets done, with you focusing solely on the end result?

-- Is the contractor required to use his or her own equipment to perform the work?
+- Do they provide and use their own equipment to perform the work?

-- Is the did contractor pay a fee per job versus a salary or hourly wage?
+- Are they paid an agreed-upon one-time fee per job rather than a regular salary or an hourly wage?

 When Is 1099-NEC Required?